 SBAR Code Category F: Persistently Dangerous (PD).
 Behaviors described in the Virginia's Unsafe School Choice Option Policy required by the federal Every Student Succeeds Act of 2015.
 Level 1 Level 2 Level 3 Level 4 Level 5

-PD1 Homicide - Firearm Х
+PD1 Homicide - Firearm Χ

-PD2 Homicide - Other Weapon Х
+PD2 Homicide - Other Weapon Χ

-PD3 Sexual Assault - TIX TIX

-PD4 Attempted Sexual Assault - TIX TIX

-PD5 Use of a Bomb Х
+PD5 Use of a Bomb Χ

 PD6 Assault with Firearm or Weapon Х

 PD7 Actual or Attempted Robbery Х

-PD8 Kidnapping/Abduction Х
+PD8 Kidnapping/Abduction Χ

-PD9 Malicious Wounding without a Weapon Х
+PD9 Malicious Wounding without a Weapon Χ

-PD10 Aggravated Sexual Battery on a Student - TIX TIX
+PD11 Illegal Possession of a Handgun Χ

+PD12 Illegal Possession of Rifle or Shotgun Χ

+PD13 Illegal Possession of Any Other Projectile Weapon Χ

+PD14 Illegal Possession of a Bomb Χ

+PD15 Illegal Possession of Other Firearms Χ

-8 Second or subsequent possession or use of a prescription drug not prescribed to the student, or imitation drugs, shall result in a referral to the Division Superintendent.
+&lt;sup>9 Second or subsequent possession or use of a prescription drug not prescribed to the student, or imitation drugs, shall result in a referral to the Division Superintendent.

-9 Students engaging in gang-related activities should be referred to the Office of Student Safety and Wellness for additional resources
+10 Students engaging in gang-related activities should be referred to the Office of Student Safety and Wellness for additional resources